Human shields in the Israeli–Palestinian conflict

 Human shields in the Israeli–Palestinian conflict refers to tactics employed in the Israeli–Palestinian conflict where non-combatants are placed in the line of fire to prevent military objectives from being targeted without harming the non-combatant.
 The accusation of the use of human shields is a common theme in the conflict.
-The use of Palestinians as human shields by the Israeli Defense Forces has been documented by human rights organizations.
+The use of Palestinians as human shields by the Israel Defense Forces has been documented by human rights organizations.
 Hamas has also been accused of using human shields by Israel and its allies.
 In addition, international and Israeli activists have voluntarily used themselves as human shields to stop Israeli violence against Palestinians.

 Background

-The law of armed conflict requires that warring parties distinguish between combatants and non-combatants–the former may be legitimately killed, and the latter are protected.
+The law of armed conflict requires that warring parties distinguish between combatants and non-combatants – the former may be legitimately killed, and the latter are protected.
 A human shield refers to the placement of a non-combatant in the line of fire, thus preventing the legitimate military objective from being targeted without harming the non-combatant.